core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    </ps/2e3570>
 ~~~~

-Note that no "rt" or "ct" attributes are returned in the link format document, since the type of each link
+Note that in this example no "rt" or "ct" attributes are returned in the response payload, since the type of each link
 (topic resource with rt="core.ps.conf") is implied as the default resource type of each topic resource by this specification.
+Eliding these attributes helps to minimize the size of the response payload.

 ### Creating a Topic {#topic-create}